bmwcarit/joynr/docs/gcd-in-multiple-be.md

 * Update the last seen date of all registrations for all GBIDs of the given clusterControllerId
   (The clusterControllerId is part of the address of a GDE, in case of an MqttAddress, it is part of the topic)

+#### New `touch` method (introduced in interface version 0.3)
+  * Signature: `touch(clusterControllerId, participantIds[])`
+  * Update the expiry date of the GlobalDiscoveryEntries of a specific cluster controller (in all backends) which correspond to the provided list of participant Ids.
+  * The last seen date will be set to the time of the touch call ('now'), the expiry date will be extended, i.e. it will be set to 'now + N', where N is the configured default provider / discovery entry expiry interval (6 weeks by default)